simul/simul.github.io/unrealengine/Clouds.md

 ------------------|---------------|------------
 Enabled|"Visible"|Whether or not GPU should calculate clouds.
 Bool.
 Wrap Horizontally|"wrap"| Whether to wrap clouds horizontally.
 Bool.
-Override Wind| "overrideWind"| Whether to override keyframe wind speed.
+Override Wind| "overrideWind"| Whether to apply realtime wind motion (as opposed to simulation time).
 Bool.
 Render Mode|"renderMode"| How renderer should raytrace clouds.
 Standard = 0, Simplified = 1.
 Max Particles|"maxPrecipitationParticles"| The max number of rain particles to render.
 Between 0 and 1000000 Default Slices|"defaultNumSlices"| Number of slices in main view.
 Between 80 and 255.